In this guide we’ll look at the best morticers for the UK market.

 Morticer Buyer’s guide

-There are several things to consider when choosing the right morticer for your needs
+There are several considerations to make when choosing the right morticer for your needs.

 Cast iron head

 A cast iron head makes a morticer strong and sturdy.
 It also enables a piece to be held more securely, making the morticer safer and easier to use.

 Table size and weight

 Having a larger size and weight table allows you to work on larger pieces of wood and vice versa.
 For small mortice and tenon joints a smaller, lighter option will suit you better and it will be easier to store.
 For larger joints, you will want to look for something that has a nice large table.
 Having a table that can slide is also very useful for cutting multiple mortice holes at once or for cutting long rectangular holes.